mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         method is not implemented.

         Parameter ``si`` (:py:obj:`mitsuba.SurfaceInteraction`):
-            An intersect record that specfies both the query position and direction (using the ``si.wi`` field)
+            An intersect record that specifies both the query position and direction (using the ``si.wi`` field)

         Parameter ``active`` (drjit.llvm.ad.Bool):